 Professionals classify drinkers as moderate, heavy, and binge drinkers.
 Alcoholics are classified into a young adult subtype, young antisocial subtype, functional alcoholics, intermediate familial subtype, and chronic severe alcoholics.

-According to the CDC, moderate drinkers are adult men who limit intake to two drinks or less in a day and adult women who take one drink or less per day.
+According to a 2022 article titled, “Dietary Guidelines for Alcohol” from the CDC, moderate drinkers are adult men who limit intake to two drinks or less in a day and adult women who take one drink or less per day.

 On the other hand, heavy drinkers are males who consume at least 15 drinks a week and women who take a minimum of eight drinks on a weekly basis.
 Binge drinkers are men whose alcohol intake is at least five drinks per single occasion and women who take a minimum of four drinks per occasion.

 When it comes to alcoholics, the young adult subtype is the most common and it includes people with an average age of 25 who started drinking at an early age and also developed alcoholism early.
 Young adult alcoholics usually binge drink.
 Young antisocial alcoholics also start drinking at an early age, but also have a high risk of developing mental health disorders such as depression, anxiety, bipolar disorder, and others.